 Des Moines, WA 98198

-Note: Children 14 & under do not need a fishing license in the state of Washington.
-However, they do need to keep and fill out a catch record card if they are fishing for salmon, Pacific halibut, sturgeon, steelhead or Dungeness crab.
+Note: Children 14 & under do not need a fishing license to fish or shellfish in the state of Washington.
+However, they do need to keep and fill out a catch record card if they are fishing for salmon, halibut, sturgeon, steelhead or Puget Sound Dungeness crab.
 You can register for one online or call the Fish Program Customer Service line at 360-902-2700 for more information.
-Crabbing requires a special endorsement; also available online.
-To view the 2019 Washington fishing license types and fees for kids over age 14, click here.
+All catch record cards must be returned to the Washington State Department of Fish and Wildlife by the appropriate deadline, even if you didn’t catch anything.